Special Notes for macOS Users#

 NewtNSView::dealloc: softLock still hold @ dealloc!

 Ignore that.
+That message comes from within native macOS code.
 Windows and Linux users also get odd messages when exiting a Sketch.
+It’s not a cause for concern.